Balanced Independent and Dominating Sets on Colored Interval Graphs

 \section{Conclusions}

 In this paper, we have studied the $f$-Balanced Independent and Dominating set problem for interval graphs.
 We proved that these problems are \NP-complete and obtained algorithmic results for the $f$-Balanced Independent Set problem.
-An interesting direction is to obtain algorithmic results for $f$-Balanced Independent Set problem for other geometric intersection graphs, e.g., rectangle intersection graphs, unit disk graphs etc. Our results may help to tackle these problems since algorithms for computing (maximum weighted) independent sets of geometric objects in the plane often use algorithms for interval graphs as subroutines.
-Another interesting problem is to design approximation or parameterized algorithm for the $f$-Balanced Dominating Set problem for interval graphs. \old{ Algorithms for computing (maximum weighted) independent sets of geometric objects in the plane often use algorithms for interval graphs as subroutines.
-In this paper, we have studied the $f$-Balanced Independent and Dominating set problem for interval graphs.
-We proved that these problems are \NP-complete and obtained algorithmic results for the $f$-Balanced Independent Set problem.
-An interesting direction is to obtain algorithmic results for $f$-Balanced Independent Set problem for other geometric intersection graphs, e.g., rectangle intersection graphs, unit disk graphs etc. Another interesting problem is to design approximation or parameterized algorithm for the $f$-Balanced Dominating Set problem for interval graphs.}
+An interesting direction for future work is to obtain algorithmic results for the $f$-Balanced Independent Set problem for other geometric intersection graphs, e.g., rectangle intersection graphs, unit disk graphs etc. Our results may help to tackle these problems since algorithms for computing (maximum weighted) independent sets of geometric objects in the plane often use algorithms for interval graphs as subroutines.
+Another interesting problem is to design approximation or parameterized algorithm for the $f$-Balanced Dominating Set problem for interval graphs.